PedroChinalia/OpenWeather/README.md

 This is a weather app created with React Native.
 Its purpose is to inform the user about the climate of his location.

-To test the app, start by cloning this respository and then run the command:
+To test the app, start by cloning this respository and then, run the command:

 ```
 npm install
 ```

-After installing all dependencies, run
+After installing all dependencies, run:

 ```
 npm start